Santa Marina Salina: Etymology

-Origins of the name

 The name of the town derives from the cult of Saint Marina (to whom one of the churches in the settlement is also dedicated), which spread to the island starting from the 16th century.
 This cult was probably brought by colonists of Venetian origin (Saint Marina is co-patron of Venice), who arrived as exiles to the Aeolian Islands from various Mediterranean locations due to the gradual reduction of the territories of the Republic of Venice conquered by the Ottoman Empire.

 The specification "Salina" was added when the town became an autonomous municipality in 1909, perhaps to distinguish it from the already existing municipality of Santa Marina in Campania.
 It refers to the name of the island, which derives from the aforementioned saltwater lagoon located in the Lingua area, which was used in ancient times as a salt pan: the lagoon gave its name to the entire island.